Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Decision Theory

-Standard loss functions include the absolute error loss, $L(\theta,a)=|\theta-a|$; the squared error loss, $L(\theta,a)=(\theta-a)^2$; and the 0-1 loss, $L(\theta,a)=0\cdot Pr(\theta=a)+1\cdot Pr(\theta\neq a)$, where $Pr(\theta=a)$ and $Pr(\theta\neq a)$ denote the probability of an action $a$ matching the true state $\theta$ and that of an action $a$ not matching the true state $\theta$, respectively \autocite[60--64]{Baath2015, Berger1985}.
-In words, as an action deviates further from a parameter value, the penalty of the absolute error increases linearly (e.g., a deviation of 2 results in a loss of 2, a deviation of 4 results in a loss of 4, and so on), while the penalty of the squared error loss increases quadratically (e.g., a deviation of 2 results in a loss of 4, a deviation of 4 results in a loss of 16, and so on).
+Standard loss functions include the absolute error loss, $L(\theta,a)=|\theta-a|$; the squared error loss, $L(\theta,a)=(\theta-a)^2$; and the 0-1 loss, $L(\theta,a)=0$ if $\theta=a$ and $1$ if $\theta\neq a$ \autocite[60--64]{Baath2015, Berger1985}.
+In other words, as an action deviates from a parameter value, the penalty of the absolute error increases linearly (e.g., a deviation of 2 results in a loss of 2, a deviation of 4 results in a loss of 4, and so on), while the penalty of the squared error loss increases quadratically (e.g., a deviation of 2 results in a loss of 4, a deviation of 4 results in a loss of 16, and so on).
 The 0-1 loss is an extreme case: no penalty if a decision is correct and full penalty if not, such as cutting a correct cable to defuse a bomb \autocite{Baath2015}.
+These standard loss functions are usually used to evaluate the performance of statistical estimators.
+The quadratic loss function has also been utilized to model decision-making for macroeconomic policies, because of its tractability \autocite{Horowitz1987, Mayer2003}.
+An example given by the literature is (with slight differences across authors): $L=w_{1}(v - v^{*})^{2} + w_{2}(z - z^{*})^{2}$, where $v$ is output, $v^{*}$ is desired output, $z$ is an inflation rate, $z^{*}$ is a desired inflation rate, and $w_{1}$ and $w_{2}$ are weights \autocites[51]{Cecchetti2000}{Mayer2003}[162]{Warjiyo2019}.

-The existing literature on normative statistical decision theory typically uses these standard loss functions to evaluate the performance of statistical estimators, rather than to evaluate the implications of the causal effects of policy interventions.
-Indeed, none of these loss functions is flexible or versatile enough to apply to typical topics of policy research.
-For example, the squared error and absolute error losses make sense only if $\theta$ and $a$ are measured in the same scale (e.g., $\theta$ as the estimate of how much money to invest in US dollars, and $a$ as the actual amount of money to invest in US dollars).
-And, as clear from the ``bomb'' example, the 0-1 loss is too simplistic; the costs should take more values than the two integers.
-Therefore, in the next section I develop an original loss function suitable for policy research.
+However, none of these standard loss functions is flexible enough to interpret the implications of the statistically estimated causal effects of policy interventions.
+As for the squared error and absolute error losses, it is unclear what it means to minimize the difference between $a$, a decision to do the intervention, and $\theta$, the effect size of a policy intervention.
+The 0-1 loss is too simplistic; the costs should take more values than the two integers in policymaking contexts.